caido/doc-developer/src/guides/distribution/store.md

 ## What's next?

-Once your plugin is published, it is time to announce it to the community ✨
+Once your plugin is published, it is time to announce it to the community! ✨

 - Announce it in the Plugin `#discussion` channel on [Discord](https://links.caido.io/www-discord).